BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_4_Sending_Coins_with_a_Raw_Transaction.md

 ### Finish It Up

-You can now sign, seal, and deliver your transaction, and it's yours (and the faucet's):
+You can now sign, seal, and deliver your transaction, and it's yours (and the recipient's):

 ```sh
 signedtx2=$(bitcoin-cli -named signrawtransactionwithwallet hexstring=$rawtxhex2 | jq -r '.hex')